DarthStrom/DarthStrom.github.io/_posts/2017-02-21-simplicity.md

 }
 ```

-Now suddenly we find that Software Apprentices have a pay rate of $9 per hour so we are tempted to change the Employee class to accomodate for this.
+Now suddenly we find that Software Apprentices have a pay rate of $9 per hour so we are tempted to change the Employee class to accommodate for this.

 ```swift
 class Employee {